Russ-Holloway/CoPA-Analytics/README.md

 3. On the **Logs** or **Overview** tab, click the **Sync** button (or **Sync now**) to trigger the first deployment from your connected External Git repository.
 4. Wait for the deployment to complete.
 You can monitor progress in the **Logs** tab.

 > **Note:** This manual sync is only required the first time you connect the repository.
-Subsequent pushes to the main branch will trigger automatic deployments.
+Further changes to the repository will **not** be automatically deployed; you must manually sync again for each update.

 ### **✅ Verification**